qualiaMachine/Intro_GCP_for_ML/episodes/07-Training-models-in-VertexAI-GPUs.md

 ## Distributed training (when to consider)

 - **Data parallelism** (DDP) helps when a single GPU is saturated by batch size/throughput.
 For most workshop‑scale models, a single machine/GPU is simpler and cheaper.
-- **Model parallelism** is for very large networks that don’t fit on one device—overkill for this lesson.
+- **Model parallelism** is for very large networks that don't fit on one device—overkill for this lesson.

 ## Monitoring jobs & finding outputs

-- Console → Vertex AI → Training → Custom Jobs → your run → “Output directory” shows the container logs and the environment’s `AIP_MODEL_DIR`.
+- Console → Vertex AI → Training → Custom Jobs → your run → “Output directory” shows the container logs and the environment's `AIP_MODEL_DIR`.
 - Your script writes **model + metrics + eval history + training.log** next to `--model_out`, e.g., `gs://<bucket>/artifacts/pytorch/<RUN_ID>/`.

 ::::::::::::::::::::::::::::::::::::: keypoints